-{\bf Adaptive mesh with both refinement and coarsening.} Next we test the problem with both refine and coarsening.
-The initial mesh is chosen to be a uniform mesh with $h =1/17$, and the nodes on the final mesh are $0, 0.4926, 0.4926, 0.9412, 1.0000$.
-The $C^0$ conforming finite element solution $u_h$ at these nodes are $ 0, 0.95, -1.05, -0.10, 0$ with almost no overshooting, see Fig. \ref{rd-coarsen}.
+{\bf Adaptive mesh with both refinement and coarsening.} Next, we test the problem with both refinement and coarsening.
+The initial mesh is chosen to be a uniform mesh with $h =1/17$, and the nodes on the final mesh are $0, 0.49262, 0.49264, 0.9412, 1.0000$.
+The $C^0$ conforming finite element solution $u_h$ at these nodes are $ 0, 0.95, -1.05, -0.10, 0$ with almost no overshoot, see Fig. \ref{rd-coarsen}.

-We should point out that it is not always possible to get a high ratio mesh such as that in of Fig. \ref{rd-coarsen} with a combination of an adaptive refinement and coarsening.
-We test the problem with the righthand side:
+We should point out that it is not always possible to get a high ratio mesh such as that in Fig. \ref{rd-coarsen} with a combination of adaptive refinement and coarsening.
+We test the problem with the right-hand side:

-Note that for the linear finite element approximation, there is some approximation error on all elements.
-Thus these elements are not coarsened, we eventually have a standard adaptively refined mesh and overshooting phenomena appears, see Fig. \ref{f2}.
+Note that there is some approximation error on all elements for the linear finite element approximation.
+Thus these elements are not coarsened, we eventually have a standard adaptively refined mesh, and an overshoot phenomenon appears, see Fig. \ref{f2}.

-\section{Numerical Test 2: DG methods for a linear transport equation in 2D}
+\section{Numerical Test in 2D: DG methods for a Linear Transport Equation}

 Consider the following linear transport (advection) equation:

 where the advective velocity field $\bbeta=(\beta_1,\beta_2)^{T}\in [C^1(\overline{\O})]^2 $ is a vector-valued function defined on $\bar{\O}$ and $\gamma \in L^{\infty}(\O)$.
 The inflow part of $\p \O$, $\Gamma_{-}=\{x\in\p \O:\bbeta(x)\cdot\bn(x)<0\}$, is defined in the usual fashion, where $\bn(x)$ denotes the unit outward normal vector to $\p\O$ at $x\in\p\O$.